HongzhouTang/Pros-GNN/README.md

 python train.py
 ```

 5. The model trained can be use to predict the Ssym dataset.
+You need to move the trained model to the folder under the predict.
 Run the following comand to predict:

 ```
 cd ..